Do you like adventures in the dark? Have you ever contemplated hanging out on an African beach at night?

 Gotcha! is what I want to say, but don’t.
 There is the official pitch, and then there is the truth that sometimes slips through.

 We trudge on, peering into the black yonder, hoping to see the scouts’ flashlights.
 Nothing.
 The air is balmy with a touch of humid.
 I’m lying.
 It’s muggy and clammy and sweat drips down my back and chest.
 Clearly, it takes sacrifices to see one of nature’s great wonders.
+And a certain feel for the primordial.

 It’s been well over an hour now and we feel more and more like the Israelites wandering the dessert, schlepping ourselves endlessly through the sand, seeing no flashing lights in the distance, only darkness.
 No turtles in sight.
 Hopelessness and despair sets in and I pray to any deity who’ll listen that it’s not going to take forty years before we return to the land of caviar and wine.